GlacierProtocol/glacierprotocol.github.io/_docs/protocol-vulnerabilities/attack-surface.md

 compromised between the initial validation and later re-validation, the user would probably not notice, even without a forged signature.
 * The protocol hardcopy could be compromised.
-For example, malware could alter the hardcopy as it is printed)
+For example, malware could alter the hardcopy as it is printed.
 * A flaw in GlacierScript could cause sensitive data to be leaked or flawed
 * Human error could occur during protocol execution
 * Design failure in the protocol could miss or inadequately address a risk